vipulnaik/diet-exercise-health/notes/health-profile.md

   last eye exam.
 * Make sure to update the HbA1c and lipid profile section to reflect the latest test results.
+* Update all occurrences of "as of `<year>`" to the correct year, after verifying that the assertion still holds.
 * Go through the whole document to see if anything else needs updating.

 Sections of this document: